CellProfiling/pipex/README.md

 - Unzip the contents of the `pipex.zip` inside your virtual environment directory
   - Following the example above, you should end having a bunch of files (`pipex.py`, `pipex_process.py`, etc...) in the folder `/home/lab/sandbox/pipex`
 - Navigate to your virtual environment directory and run it:
-  - Example: `source bin/activate`
+  - Example: `source bin/activate` (linux) or `Scripts\activate.bat` (windows)
 - Install all requirements through pip:
   - Example: `pip install -r requirements.txt`
 - Profit!

 [Note] a docker image is also provided.
 Just remember to configure the environment variable for PIPEX's "work" directory.
-[Note] if you are installing PIPEX in your own laptop you might need some other packages/libraries.
+[Note] if you are installing PIPEX in your own linux laptop you might need some other packages/libraries.
 Please install these:
 - `sudo apt-get install python3.11-dev`
 - `sudo apt-get install libvips`
 - `sudo apt-get install -y python3-opencv`
 - `sudo apt-get install -y gcc`
 - `sudo apt-get install python3-tk`

 Running PIPEX